Apply to Medical Assisting

 How are applicants selected?

-- Essay question 1: Program success attributes – 25 points max
+- Essay question 1: Related experience – up to 25 points

-- Essay question 3: Diversity, equity, and inclusion – 15 points max
+- Essay question 2: Commitment to diversity, equity, and inclusion – up to 25 points

-Applicants who qualify, but do not have the top points for admission will be notified of their status as a program alternate.
+Applicants who qualify, but do not have the top points for admission, will be notified of their status as a program alternate.
 Often, alternates are eventually selected for the program.
-Alternates will be listed in order of points, and in the case of students receiving the same points, the order of applications were received by admissions.
+Alternates will be listed in order of points, and in the case of students receiving the same points by the order of applications received by admissions.

 To reduce your course load once admitted, we encourage students to take these classes before starting the program: